gurongzhang/DAT505-GitHub/Session3/README.md

        this.rotationZ = 1 ;
      }
      ```
-     Since the *rotation*, *position* and *scale* are the 3D properties which can be changed from X,Y and Z. So for users to see those properties conveniently, we need to add different folders to sort them out and put the relevant values under the corresponding folders:
+     Since the *rotation*, *position* and *scale* are the 3D properties which can be changed from X,Y and Z. So for users to see those properties conveniently, we need to add different folders to sort them out and put the relevant variables under the corresponding folders:
      ```javascript
      var gui = new dat.GUI();
      var f1 = gui.addFolder('Scale');